j-brady/nmrsa/README.md

 Mainly use for processing bruker PFG diffusion NMR data.
 First download your data dirs containing your bruker data that you want to batch process into your working directory (assuming each dataset is a pseudo-2D).

 Next run `makeYamlFiles.py`.
 This should automatically generate an example NMRPipe `ft.com` script along with a `proc.yaml` file and `gradients.yaml` file containing script parameters and gradient values.
-To get your NMRPipe `fid.com` file you need to the `bruker` command in NMRPipe.
+To get your NMRPipe `fid.com` file you need to run the `bruker` command in NMRPipe.

 ## Scripts

+* makeYamlFiles.py
+* proc_with_yaml.py
 * spec.py - overlay NMR spectra using matplotlib and nmrglue